sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-search.php.txt

 		}
 	}

+	/**
+	 * Saves the given inverted index back to disk.
+	 * @param	string	$filename	The path to the file to save the inverted index to.
+	 * @param	array	$invindex	The inverted index to save.
+	 */
 	public static function save_invindex($filename, &$invindex)
 	{
 		file_put_contents($filename, json_encode($invindex));
 	}

+	/**
+	 * Searches the given inverted index for the specified search terms.
+	 * @param	string	$query		The search query.
+	 * @param	array	$invindex	The inverted index to search.
+	 * @return	array	An array of matching pages.
+	 */
 	public static function query_invindex($query, &$invindex)
 	{
 		global $settings, $pageindex;